soderluk/nirimgr/README.md

 A manager for niri, written in Go.

-This project is my personal way of trying to learn a bit more of Go.
+This is a small project mainly directed towards learning a bit more of Go.

-I've been using [Niri WM](https://github.com/YaLTeR/niri) for a while, and saw some helper script by YaLTeR in the discussions, and thought, why not try and port the same in Go.
+I've been using [Niri WM](https://github.com/YaLTeR/niri) for a while, and saw a helper script by YaLTeR in the discussions, and thought, why not try and port the same in Go.
+[Here's](https://github.com/YaLTeR/niri/discussions/1599) the script.

-I've also used i3wm before, and it had scratchpad functionality, which I used quite a lot.
+I've used i3wm before, and it had scratchpad functionality, which I used quite a lot.
 I thought this would be a great learning experience for myself, and I try to mimic the way i3wm handles the scratchpad.